john-seb/john-seb.github.io/_projects/magballs.md

 ## Traversing a thin lubricant film in finite time

-*Can contact between particles in a viscous fluid happen in finite time?*
+*When can contact between particles in a viscous fluid happen in finite time?*

 <div class="about-flex">